“You know what you need? A girlfriend,” Ben whispered to me.

 I tried to speak, but my lungs wouldn’t let out a sound.
 “Quiet!”
 He whisper-shouted at me, “It’ll hear you.”
 I would’ve asked what, but my lungs still didn’t work.
 I was gasping for air, but without the actual gasping happening.
 Ben laid on top of me, and wouldn’t move.

-Once I could breath again, I whispered my question at him.
+Once I could breathe again, I whispered my question at him.
 “What will hear us?”
 He covered my mouth.

 “It chased me.
 I don’t know.
 We have to avoid it.”
 He pulled his hand off of my mouth.
 “Stay silent.”